John Tucker jnr, Catherine Flynn & Frances Turner

 John Tucker jnr was 17 years old when he managed his father's 30 acres of land on the east bank of the river at Patersons Plains in 1812 (see image below).
 He delivered his farm's produce to the store in Newcastle and by 1814 sold surplus wheat in Sydney..
 In about 1816 John Tucker jnr was allowed to settle in his own right, and the land he chose joined his father's farm.

 In 1815 John Tucker jnr married Catherine Flynn but she drowned shortly afterwards, along with George Pell and two others.
-Catherine had arrived in New South Wales in February 1813 on the Archduke Charles with a seven year sentence and in October that year she 'absented herself' from the female factory at Parramatta and managed to avoid arrest for four months.
-In May 1815 she was sent to Newcastle for two years for an unspecified colonial offence and probably met Tucker there.
+Catherine had arrived in New South Wales in February 1813 on the Archduke Charles with a seven year sentence and in October that year she 'absented herself' from the female factory at Parramatta.
+In fact she stowed away on the Archduke Charles with four men and, on their arrival in China the five fugitives were detained on the frigate Doris for one year before being taken to Calcutta and then returned to Sydney on the Frederick, arriving on 26 April 1815.
+As a result of her escape, Catherine was sent to Newcastle in May 1815 for two years and probably met Tucker there.

-In 1818 John Tucker jnr wed Frances Turner who had arrived in January 1816 on the Mary Anne as a convict with a seven year sentence, aged 18.
+In 1818 John Tucker jnr wed Frances Turner who had arrived in January 1816 on the Mary Anne as a convict with a seven year sentence for stealing watches and other goods.
+She was aged 18.
 Frances worked as a nurse at Sydney Hospital, but in July 1816 she 'absented herself' from employment and was a fugitive from the constables until apprehended a month later and sent to the penal settlement at Newcastle.
 Here she met Tucker and escaped servitude, legally this time, via marriage to settle with him on his small farm at Paterson River.

 In 1818 Governor Macquarie visited Patersons Plains and reported as follows: